greghorne/gem_test/README.md

 #  THIS REPO IS PRACTICE FOR CREATING A GEM
 #  I will not be pushing this gem out to rubygems.org

-#  Experimenting by creating a gem that uses the PG gem
+-  Experimenting by creating a gem that uses the PG gem.
+Sounds redundant.
+   Coded my own PG "connect" routine and return json object

-gem1.rb has the code for the gem test.rb has varioius test routines
+- gem1.rb has the code for the gem
+- test.rb has varioius test routines